Marco Crimi: Bologna

 Crimi joined Bologna on 20 August 2015 for a €730,000 fee, with Daniele Paponi moving in the opposite direction for free.
 Crimi signed a reported three-year contract, worth €250,000 a year.

 Carpi

 On 4 January 2016, Serie A side Carpi had reached an agreement for the loan of Crimi until the end of the season, with a buyout option.

 On 21 June 2016, Carpi announced that they had activated the buyout clause to sign Crimi on a two-year deal, for a fee of €500,000.

 Cesena

 On 31 January 2017, Crimi joined Cesena on a temporary deal, with an obligation to buy.

 Virtus Entella

 On 31 August 2017, Crimi was sold to fellow Serie B club Virtus Entella.

 Reggina

 On 29 January 2021 he joined Reggina on a 1.5-year contract.

 Triestina

 On 31 August 2021, he moved to Triestina.

+Trapani

+After two Serie C seasons with Triestina, on 28 September 2023 Crimi joined Serie D club Trapani on a free transfer.

 International career

 On 4 November 2011, he received his first call-up to Italy U-21 by Ciro Ferrara for the double engagement with Turkey and Hungary qualifier for the UEFA European Under-21 qualifiers.
 Becoming the first player in the history of Grosseto to play in the Under-21s.

 On 27 May 2013, he was included as Devis Mangia in the 23-man squad to for European Under-21 Championship in Israel, where Italy finished in second place with Spain beating Italy 4-2 in the final on 18 June, with Crimi making 3 appearances in all the tournament.